 SAT Tutoring and Test Prep

 General Academic is Houston’s SAT-prep leader.
-For more than 20 years, thousands of students have aced the SAT college admissions test with the help of our private tutoring and courses plus our 12 published practice tests.
+For more than 20 years, thousands of students have aced the SAT college admissions test with the help of our private tutoring and courses plus our 12 published Digital SAT practice tests.

 We offer both private one-to-one tutoring and group test prep classes.
 Private tutoring can occur in your home or at our Rice Village Study Lounge.